Kim-Ju-won/DeepLearningClass/README.md

 # DeepLearningClass
-[2021-2] Deep Learning Class Subject of Hankuk University of Foreign Studies Reinforcement Assignment
+- [2021-2] Deep Learning Class Subject of Hankuk University of Foreign Studies Reinforcement Assignment
+- Q-learning with TD Algorithm
+- Rank : A+